cuvva/terms/terms.md

 - Breach or circumvent any laws, third-party rights, intellectual property rights or our systems, technical measures or policies;
 - Use our services if you are not able to form legally binding contracts or drive (for example, if you are a minor) or are temporarily or indefinitely suspended from using our services;
 - Provide false, inaccurate, misleading or defamatory content to any person about yourself, any other person or any vehicle;
-- Use the contact information or personal data of any other customers for any purpose other than solely lending a vehicle to them or borrowing their vehicle;
+- Use the contact information or personal data of any other customers for any purpose other than solely lending a vehicle to them or borrowing their vehicle.

 You should always make sure to abide by our [Expected Behaviour Policy](https://support.cuvva.com/en/articles/7930383-expected-behaviour-policy) when lending or borrowing a vehicle.